-Health and safety make up most of the deficiencies in the standards because CTQ deficiencies are focused on the most critical elements that impact resident safety and habitability.
-The other two categories of function and operability and condition and appearance deficiencies will make up a much smaller portion of CTQ deficiencies.
+Health and safety make up most of the NSPIRE deficiencies because they are focused on the most critical elements that impact resident safety and habitability.
+The other two categories of function and operability and condition and appearance deficiencies will make up a much smaller portion of NSPIRE deficiencies.
 These new categories allow HUD to focus on the most important defects and conditions to support healthy and safe homes.

 The first and most critical type of deficiency is health and safety.
 These are risks that pose potential danger to residents.
 There are two main categories of health and safety deficiencies: standard and severe.
 The severe category is broken down into life-threatening and non-life-threatening.
 These represent the most critical elements affecting the health and safety of the resident.